 6. You Get Instant Digital Delivery

-If you forgot to buy a Go City San Diego pass and are standing in front of an attraction you’d like to visit, do not worry.
+If you forgot to buy a Go City San Diego Pass and are standing in front of an attraction you’d like to visit, do not worry.
 You can purchase on the spot and use the pass immediately.
-You can use my discount on All-Inclusive passes (promo code LJM10SDO).
+You can use my discount on All-Inclusive Passes (promo code GOSDO5LJM).

 Here are some tips for purchasing on the spot.
-Choose and purchase your pass.
+Choose and buy your pass.
 Screenshot the confirmation page that has your order number and email that you used on it.
-You will want this order number in case you need to contact customer service.
+You will want this order number if you need to contact customer service.

 Before Go City emails your tickets, they’ll send an email asking you to confirm your email address.
-Check your spam for this email if it doesn’t arrive immediately.
+If it doesn’t arrive immediately, check your spam for this email.
 Once you hit confirm, they will send you a second email with your tickets.
 You can print these tickets or pull them up on your phone.

 Alternatively, you can download the Go City app.
 Click “Look Up Pass” to enter your order number and email address (after you’ve confirmed your email).
 This will pull your pass into the app for immediate use.